 Is Your Skin Dehydrated?

 When hydrating skin, you are infusing your cells with water and improving your skin’s ability to absorb moisture and nutrients.
+This leads to elasticity.
 There are hydrating substances which can improve the moisture balance in the skin by combining moisture or by restricting moisture from leaving the skin.
 Natural humectants allow the skin to improve its ability to hydrate itself over time.
 Be on the lookout for hyaluronic acid, which is a humectant that provides an excellent source of hydration, or glycerin, another humectant.
 Hyaluronic acid holds several times its weight in water.
 For skin to be healthy and hydrated, humectants must be used long-term and used daily.

 Repair Your Skin’s Barrier